-State Fiscal Effect: The bill requires that recommendations made by the commission provide for a plan to develop an alternative to the current assessment on hospital rates imposed by Section 16 of Chapter 397 of 2011.
+State Fiscal Effect: The bill requires that recommendations made by the commission have the impact of increasing State general fund support of Medicaid by at least the amount of the current assessment on hospital rates imposed by Section 16 of Chapter 397 of 2011, a minimum of \$389.8 million annually.
+For fiscal 2013, this assessment is set to generate nearly \$414.0 million in special funds for Medicaid.
 Furthermore, the bill states that it is the intent of the General Assembly that the commission's recommendations be implemented by fiscal 2015 with the effect of replacing the assessment.
-Per Chapter 397, this assessment must generate a minimum of \$389.8 million in special fund revenues annually.
-For fiscal 2013, this assessment is set to generate nearly \$414.0 million in special funds for Medicaid.

-Legislative Services assumes that, per the bill, at least \$389.8 million in assessments on the hospital system will be eliminated by fiscal 2015.
-As Medicaid pays approximately 18% of hospital charges (50% federal funds, 50% general funds), Medicaid expenditures will decline by a total of about \$70.2 million from elimination of the assessment.
-However, based on the recommendations of the commission, the State's share of Medicaid expenditures will need to increase by at least \$354.7 million in fiscal 2015 to replace the special fund revenue loss.
-As the bill does not specify the source of these funds, funds could be any combination of general, special, or federal fund expenditures.
-To the extent that separate legislation is needed to implement some of the commission recommendations, some portion of the additional expenditures will be attributable to future bills.
+Based on the recommendations of the commission, Medicaid general fund expenditures will be on a path to increase by at least \$354.7 million annually beginning in fiscal 2015.
+This estimate assumes elimination of at least \$389.8 million in assessments on the hospital system.
+As Medicaid pays approximately 18% of hospital charges (50% federal funds, 50% general funds), Medicaid general fund expenditures would decline by about \$35.1 million from elimination of the assessment, but the net effect would be an increase of at least \$354.7 million to replace the special fund revenue loss.
+To the extent that separate legislation is needed to implement some of the commission recommendations, some portion of the additional general fund costs will be attributable to future bills.

 The commission is required to study short-term and long-term options for sustainable, long-term revenue sources for Medicaid, including revenue measures that will not negatively impact the State's Medicare waiver or federal health care provider tax requirements.
-Thus, based on the commission's recommendations, general and/or special fund revenues may increase.
-The exact amount of any revenues cannot be reliably estimated at this time and will depend on the commission's recommendations and any implementing legislation.
+Thus, based on the commission's recommendations, general fund revenues may increase and offset anticipated general fund expenditures.
+The exact amount of any revenues cannot be reliably estimated at this time and will depend on the commissions's recommendations and any implementing legislation.

 Additional Comments: Maryland has a unique Medicare waiver from the federal government that allows the State to have an "all-payor" system in which every payor for hospital care - including Medicaid, Medicare, commercial insurance, and uninsured individuals - pays the same rates for hospital services.
-Hospital revenues are split among payors: approximately 44% from commercial insurance, 37% from Medicare, 18% from

-Medicaid, and 1% from other payors.
+Hospital revenues are split among payors: approximately 44% from commercial insurance, 37% from Medicare, 18% from Medicaid, and 1% from other payors.
 Elimination of the current assessment on hospital rates would reduce hospital rates and in turn reduce hospital expenditures for all payors.